John La Rose: Life and work in Britain: 1961–2006

 La Rose moved to Britain in 1961, making his home in London, while maintaining his close links with the Caribbean.

-In August 1966, together with his partner Sarah White, he founded New Beacon Books, the first specialist Caribbean publishers, booksellers and international bookservice.
-Later in December 1966, he was co-founder with Edward Kamau Brathwaite and Andrew Salkey of the influential Caribbean Artists Movement (CAM).
-He was chairman of the Institute of Race Relations (IRR) in 1972/73, the period when the IRR was establishing its independence, and was also chairman of Towards Racial Justice, which was the vehicle for publishing the campaigning journal Race Today.
+In August 1966, together with his partner Sarah White, he started New Beacon Books, the first specialist Caribbean publishers, booksellers and international bookservice.
+In December 1966, he was part of a meeting in London with Edward Kamau Brathwaite and Andrew Salkey from which came the formation of the influential Caribbean Artists Movement (CAM).
+La Rose was chairman of the Institute of Race Relations (IRR) in 1972/73, the period when the IRR was establishing its independence, and was also chairman of Towards Racial Justice, which was the vehicle for publishing the campaigning journal Race Today.

 From the mid-1960s La Rose became closely involved in the Black Education Movement, including the fight against Banding, and against the wrongful placing of West Indian children in schools for the Educationally Sub-normal.
-In 1969, he founded the George Padmore Supplementary School, one of the first of its kind, and helped to found the Caribbean Education and Community Workers Association, which published Bernard Coard's How The West Indian Child Is Made Educationally Sub-normal in the British School System (1971).
-Later in the 1980s La Rose helped to found the National Association of Supplementary Schools and was its chairman for two years.
+In 1969, he established the George Padmore Supplementary School, one of the first of its kind, and helped to found the Caribbean Education and Community Workers Association, which published Bernard Coard's How The West Indian Child Is Made Educationally Sub-normal in the British School System (1971).
+In the 1980s, La Rose helped to set up the National Association of Supplementary Schools and was its chairman for two years.

 In 1966, he was a founder member of the Vietnam Solidarity Campaign and a national council member of this important anti-war movement.

 He co-produced and scripted the documentary film The Mangrove Nine (1973), about the resistance to police attacks on the popular Mangrove restaurant in the early 1970s, with the film director Franco Rosso.
 La Rose produced a short film on the Black Church in Britain as part of a Full House BBC 2 television programme on the Caribbean arts in 1973.

-In 1975 he co-founded the Black Parents Movement from the core of the parents involved in the George Padmore Supplementary School after an incident in which a young black schoolboy was beaten up by the police outside his school in the London Borough of Haringey.
+In 1975, he co-founded the Black Parents Movement from the core of the parents involved in the George Padmore Supplementary School after an incident in which a young black schoolboy was beaten up by the police outside his school in the London Borough of Haringey.